 However, when you specify a SERIAL data type on a primary key in one table, you specify an INTEGER on the foreign key of the relationship.
 Similarly, when you specify a SERIAL8 data type on a primary key in one table, you specify an INT8 on the foreign key of the relationship; and when you specify a BIGSERIAL data type on a primary key in one table, you specify a BIGINT data type on the foreign key of the relationship.

-Data type combinations that you can mix in a relationship are as follows (1st column is the foreign key and 2nd column is the primary key):
+The only data type combinations that you can mix in a relationship are as follows: